 This tried-and-true Southern Marinated Vegetables Salad recipe was passed on to me from a friend who grew up deep in the Blue Ridge Mountains.
 It came from his sister, a notable southern cook, and is a truly unique salad dish I have never tasted before.

-It includes a great combination of fresh, canned, and frozen vegetables.
+Our tweaked version of Marinated Vegetables includes a lovely combination of fresh, canned, and frozen vegetables.
 My rendition of her recipe has only two slight variations (in case you want to make the original shoepeg corn and pea salad.)
 I reduced the sugar and the marinade by half, and then added a little bit of garlic powder for depth of flavor.
+The combination of tangy taste and crunchy texture makes this salad unforgettable!

 Top down view white bowl with marinated vegetable salad.